-HCL Technologies Chile Spa (hereinafter referred to as the 'Company') is primarily engaged in providing a range of IT and Business services.
+HCL Technologies Chile Spa (hereinafter referred to as the 'Company') is primarily engaged in providing a range of IT and business services, engineering and R&D services and modernized software products and IP-led offerings.
 The Company was incorporated in Chile in June 2013, having its registered office at EL Golf 40 Piso, Las Condes, Santigo, CP 755-0107, Chile.

-The financial statements for the year ended 31st December 2021 were approved and authorized for issue by the Board of Directors on 06 July 2022.
+The financial statements for the year ended 31st December, 2022 were approved and authorized for issue by the Board of Directors on 30 June 2023.